 Before we begin, make sure you grab your free printable where I share with you 7 tips for going vegan and avoiding overwhelm and stress.
 Download it here.

-Talking about meditation is my favorite topic so I am excited about sharing my love for it with you.
+Talking about meditation and mindset is my favorite topic so I am excited about sharing my love for it with you.

 Experiencing an extra dose of depression once I went vegan was the most difficult thing about the whole change.
 How do you look at people when you know what they support?
 How do you look at the world?

 It can be difficult finding beauty around you when all you see and hear is suffering.
 I live near a piggery and a dairy farm.
 All I hear every day are screaming pigs and cows, but there is no way of liberating them.

 I can close the window or listen to music to avoid hearing cows calling out for their babies, but I can’t forget about it.
 Practising mindfulness and meditating regularly, helps me keep sane in a world that can push anyone into insanity.